hikvision-research/opera/docs/get_started.md

 # Installation

-Opera relies on several basic packages such as MMCV, MMDetection, etc, so you need to install these packages as well.
+Opera relies on several basic packages such as MMCV, MMDetection, etc, so you need to install these packages at first.

 1. Install `mmcv`